logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-ceph.md

 ## Overview

+Ceph is an open-source software (software-defined storage) storage platform, implements object storage on a single distributed computer cluster, and provides 3-in-1 interfaces for object-, block- and file-level storage.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format Ceph Storage metrics to Logz.io, you need to add the **inputs.ceph** and **outputs.http** plug-ins to your Telegraf configuration file.